danrichards/aicrawler-docs/AiCrawler/Heuristics/README.md

 ### Matches

 The most ubiquitous argument is `matches`.
-Although there are varying usages, here are the most common:
+Although there are varying usages for matches, many heuristics receive args which define constraints for counting something.
+Here are the most common:

 * all ~ all items in the rule's context match.
 * **any (default)** ~ any (1 or more) of the items in the rule's context match.
 * none ~ none of the items in the rule's context match.
 * integer: 0 ~ synonymous with none.
 * integer: n > 0 ~ at least n or more items in the rule's context match.

+For most heuristics, the usage of the `matches` arg is pretty intuitive.
+The documentation for each heuristic will clearly define how a it evaluates matches.

 ## Basic Usage <a name="basic"></a>